smdydx/BIDUA_ERP/notes.md

 - The backend server automatically reloads on file changes

 ## Deployment
-The project is configured for autoscale deployment on Replit, which is ideal for this stateless API backend.
+The project is configured for autoscale deployment, which is ideal for this stateless API backend.

 ## Architecture Decisions
 - **Date**: September 20, 2025